-Who We Are The Legacy story The Legacy story Legacy History Some of the men who returned from those battlefields felt their colleagues in business were failing to assist other returned men adequately.
+About Us The Legacy story The Legacy story Who we are Legacy is a voluntary organisation supported by veterans, servicemen and women, and volunteers drawn from all walks of life.
+Our support and services now extend to include the dependants of members of today's Australian Defence Force who lose their lives or are incapacitated as a result of their military service.
+Legacy History Some of the men who returned from those battlefields felt their colleagues in business were failing to assist other returned men adequately.
 One of them who lived in Hobart decided to do something about it.
 His name was General Sir John Gellibrand.
 In 1923 Gellibrand founded the Remembrance Club in Hobart.
 Its aim was to encourage returned servicemen in business.
 Stanley Savige, a former 24 Battalion Officer who had also served on Gellibrand's brigade staff, visited Hobart in August 1923.
 Gellibrand urged him to set up a similar club in Melbourne.
 Soon after Savige's return to Melbourne, a group of ex-servicemen met to farewell one of their number who was about to go to England.
 Savige used this opportunity to bring up the idea of a club similar to Gellibrand's Remembrance Club.
 After several informal meetings, the Melbourne club's inaugural meeting was held in ANZAC House in Melbourne.
 For the next 26 years, due to his commitment, energy and enthusiasm, Savige's name became inseparable from both the club and the movement.
 In 1925 it was suggested that Legacy should look into caring for the children of deceased servicemen.
 This proposal was accepted and Legacy found its soul.
 The legacy of care continues today.
 The Symbol The Legacy symbol - Trademark OwnershipLEGACY and Torch Logo is a registered trade mark owned by Legacy Australia Incorporated.
 It is important to ensure that the LEGACY and Torch Logo is used correctly and that ownership is properly acknowledged.
 The ® symbol is included as notification that LEGACY and Torch Logo is a registered trade mark.
 The Badge of Legacy symbolises in its torch the undying flame of service and sacrifice handed to us by our comrades in war who have passed on.
 In its wreath of laurel, with its points inverted in remembrance, is the guerdon of honour; that is the meed of those who gave their lives for their country.
 The Legacy Ode The Legacy Ode was adapted from the second verse of the American Poet RW Lilliard’s “An American Answer” written in 1918 as an answer to the challenge within "In Flanders' Fields".
 The Legacy Ode is often read at Legacy functions, meetings, handover lunches and dinners and at other special events.
 Fear not that you have died for naughtThe torch you threw to us we caught.And now our hands will hold it highIts glorious light shall never die,We’ll not break faith with you who lieOn many a field Lest we forget.